epage/epage.github.io/blog/blog/crate-management.md

 complexity you don't need and your edits are mixed in with the template making it hard to update.

-My vision for this is a central repo that contains a crate CI mdBook and commonly accepted CI tooling.
+My vision for this is a central repo that contains a crate CI mdBook, a dedicated gitter channel for more targetted support, and commonly accepted CI tooling.
 This CI tooling includes trying to find ways to separate out trust's mechanisms out from the user's policy so they can easily be modified independent of each other and let the user more easily pick and choose what parts they need.

 I was concerned about centralization and the challenges with it but I was encouraged at seeing killercup's [endorsement of the idea in